eCare+Voice is sold

 signal.
 Once eCare+Voice is in view of the sky, click Find on the tracking dashboard

 or mobile application.
 You should see the correct location.
 The GPS in eCare+Voice

 works best outdoors.
-When GPS signals aren't available, a technology called triangulation
+When GPS signals aren't available, a technology called cell

 If you are not seeing the correct location, turn eCare+Voice off by holding the

 power button on top of the device for a few seconds until the two end signal lights

 turn on, then release the button and the lights will turn off.
 Wait a few seconds